kaBeech/tensort/README.md

 Each dimension of a tensor has a rank, which can be thought of as the length of that dimension.
 A tensor's shape can be described by another tensor that denotes the ranks of each of its dimensions.
-For example.
-[1,2,3] is an instance of a 1-degree tensor.
+For example, [1,2,3] is an instance of a 1-degree tensor.
 Its single dimension is 3 elements long, so it has a rank 3.
 Thus its shape is [3].